szaumoor/ZSTweaks/README.md

 5% would reduce the threshold before the reduction to 20 points of received damage.
 It's still mild and shouldn't unbalance anything.
 For Barbarians, Cleric, Paladins, and Dwarven defenders, it will provide a juicier bonus, since they all have ways to add physical damage reduction.

+**Component 1657:** Make The Visage add the capacity to cast Aura of Despair once per day and improve powers slightly

+This improves this mask's powers in the following ways:

+- Breathe Acid now causes 8d6 acid damage, not 6d6
+- May cast also Aura of Despair as a blackguard of the same level once per day, which is fitting considering the description itself talks about how looking into the mask causes feelings of dread.

+**Component 1658:** Make Dragon Helm add protection against acid too, as well as +2 saves against Breath

+Self explanatory.
+As for the reasoning, because it felt odd leaving acid breath out of it.
+Saves vs. Breath, because well, dragon breath.

+It also tweaks the description slightly, because oddly enough it talks about having red, white and green scales.
+I was expecting red, white, and **blue**, since blue dragons are the ones who produce electricy, green dragons exhale poisonous gas.
+Now it mentions having red, white, black, and blue scales.

+**Component 1659:** Make Helm of the Rock a bit more protective and commanding

+This makes both versions of the helm a truly universal non-physical damage protector by adding a 25% resistance to magic damage.
+Additionally, the upgraded version gets the following:

+- +7% physical damage reduction
+- +1 Charisma
+- Aura of Command is no longer single-target, it spreads upon impact, similarly to Hold Person, but in a bigger area.

 </details>

 ---